devlikeapro/waha-docs/content/en/docs/overview/faq.md

 In summary, it's not one time purchase, it's rather **"every 3-4-6 months" purchase** to get the latest update.

-💡 We recommend stying subscribing, so we can keep developing awesome product for you!
+💡 We recommend staying subscribing, so we can keep developing awesome product for you!
 Your support the only reason why we're able to publish and maintain the project 🫶